Showing posts with label italian food. Show all posts

 ITALY

-"Tony Eats Pasta" is a wonderful T-Shirt designed by the artist Bellino.
 The artist Bellino painted a beautiful painting of the late great Anthony Bourdain, doing what he loved doing best, Eating The World.
-Here we find Tony eating his favorite of all pasta dishes, Cacio Pepe in Rome, Italy.
-It's no secret Bourdain loved eating pasta, that his favorite was Cacio Pepe, a famous pasta dish of Rome, and that Anthony Bourdain, wished he was, at least part Italian.
-He Loved Italians, Italy, the food, the people, and Italian Culture in general, whether it was in Italy, or with Italian Americans eating their favorite dish of all, Sunday Sauce (aka Gravy), Tony wanted to be Italian, and he even married an Italian woman, his 2nd wife Ottavia Busia, of Sardegna, Italy.
-Anyway, we just love this awesome piece by Bellino, who created this Limited Edition T-Shirt from his origianl painting he made of Anthony Bourdain eating Cacio Pepe pasta in Rome.
-If you are a fan of Tony's, you are absolutely sure to just love this piece, of Tony eating pasta.
-This is a limited edition run, so get your awesome "Tony Eats Pasta" tee shirt today !
+Here we find Tony eating his favorite of all pasta dishes, Cacio Pepe in Rome, at Roma Sparita Restaurant, ROME Italy.
+It's no secret Bourdain loved eating pasta, and that his favorite was Cacio Pepe, a famous pasta dish of Rome.
+Anthony Bourdain, wished he was, at least part Italian.
+He said it all the time.
+And wished for his very own Italian Nonna.
+Anthony Loved Italians, Italy, the food, the people, and Italian Culture in general, whether it was in Italy, or with Italian-Americans eating their favorite dish of all, Sunday Sauce (aka Gravy), Tony wanted to be Italian, and he even married an Italian woman, his 2nd wife Ottavia Busia, of Sardegna, Italy.

-GIFT IDEAS : Christmas, Birthday Gifts, and all occasions.
+GIFT IDEAS : Christmas, Birthday GIFTS and all occasions.

 TONY'S FAVORITE